AdobeDocs/experience-manager-65.pt-BR/help/communities/initial-content.md

 ---
-title: Initial Sandbox Content
+title: Conteúdo inicial do sandbox
-seo-title: Initial Sandbox Content
+seo-title: Conteúdo inicial do sandbox
 description: Criar conteúdo
 seo-description: Criar conteúdo
 uuid: 9810fe47-8d1a-4238-9b9c-0cc47c63d97a